kisswiki/kisswiki/src/os/windows/razer.md

 I need to install Synapse 2

-Synapse 3 does not support Death Adder Chroma? https://www.razer.com/synapse-3
+Synapse 3 does not support DeathAdder Chroma? https://www.razer.com/synapse-3

 When installed Windows 10, there was already Razer Synapse installed but some weird version (Synapse 3 with Razer Central?), that did not detect my mouse.